Your Final Tweets & Likes

 Store your social media logins in Myend’s personal Vaults

 Nowadays we have all sorts of data stored in numerous different locations.
-With Myend Vault, you can store keycodes and passwords to help your trustees unlock your data, close your accounts or memorialize them.
+With Myend Vault, you can store keycodes and passwords to help your Legacy Contacts unlock your data, close your accounts or memorialize them.
 For each account you can leave very specific instructions and decide who can access it.

 The Vaults are secure boxes that unlock specific devices or accounts when you’re no longer here.
-Your Myend account itself can be deactivated by a Trustee.
+Your Myend account itself can be deactivated by a Legacy Contact.
 And don’t worry – it’s safe.
 Security is not just a feature, it’s at the core of Myend.